 The Kiss, 48 x 48" - Acrylic on Canvas (unavailable)

 Away Alone A Last A Loved, 36" x 48" - Mixed Media on Canvas

 The Sorceress aka Genesis, 60 x 48" - Acrylic + Mixed Media on Canvas

 The Sorceress/Genesis - detail

+During my years as an Art Teacher at St. Kilian's Deutsche Schule (German School) in Ireland, I led students in the creation of murals every year but didn't do commissioned murals outside of school.
 In 2012 I was commissioned to paint a ceiling mural of angels in the sky - part of the plan was to base the primary angel on the home-owner's teenage daughter - this is what qualifies the following to be in this section of the journal.
-Below this set of photos, the portaits continue.

 Below: the finished mural - unfortunately I wasn't able to get far enough away to get the whole painting in the frame - this was taken with the camera on the floor so focussing was also an issue.